brundonsmith/crowdx/README.md

-# CrowdX: MobX-style reactivity in less than 250 lines (without comments)
+# CrowdX: MobX-style reactivity in less than 250 lines (not including comments)

 ## What is this?